KirillM/BarChart/README.md

 You can set the Bar Style using the following method.
 You should always call this method before you update or load your Bar Chart:

-    //Set the Style of the Bars (Glossy, Matte, or Flat) - Glossy is default [barChart setupBarViewStyle:BarStyleGlossy];
+    // Set the Style of the Bars (Glossy, Matte, or Flat) - Glossy is default [barChart setupBarViewStyle:BarStyleGlossy];

-###Bar Shape
+### Bar Shape
 Changes the shape of the bars on the Bar Chart.
 There are two different styles available:
   * **BarShapeRounded**: Rounds the corners of the bars at the top.
 This is the default value if no value is set.
   * **BarShapeSquared**: Bars are not rounded - they are rectangles.

 You can set the Bar Shape using the following method.
 You should always call this method before you update or load your Bar Chart:

-    //Set the Shape of the Bars (Rounded or Squared) - Rounded is default [barChart setupBarViewShape:BarShapeRounded];
+    // Set the Shape of the Bars (Rounded or Squared) - Rounded is default [barChart setupBarViewShape:BarShapeRounded];

-###Bar Shadow
+### Bar Shadow
 Changes the visual appearance of the shadow behind the bars on the Bar Chart.
 There are three different shadow styles available:
   * **BarShadowLight**: Bars have a light gray shadow with a slight blur and low opacity.
 This is the default value if no value is set.
   * **BarShadowHeavy**: Bars have a dark and (relative compared to the light shadow) defined shadow.